 Cisco Umbrella (OpenDNS)

-You may have encountered Multi-Factor Authentication (MFA) at some point, as many software platforms are utilizing it.
+You may have encountered Multi-Factor Authentication (MFA) at some point.
+Many software platforms, like banking and insurance, are utilizing it nowadays.
 For instance, let’s say you forget your password to a website.
 Before sending a link, you may receive a special code via a phone call or text message to “authenticate” the user.
 Once the code is entered, then the password reset link is emailed to the user.

 A very similar process is used in our Complete Cloud solution.
 This helps provide additional security for remote user logins so when a laptop is lost, or left unattended with a sticky note on it that just so happens to have the username and password, no one but you can get in.
 In addition to a user login there is a quick cell phone call to substantiate your identity is correct and will then grant you access.